Time-Resolved EEG Decoding of Semantic Processing Reveals Altered Neural Dynamics in Depression and Suicidality

 \section{Discussion}

-This study examined the spatiotemporal characteristics of neural representations underlying semantic processing in healthy controls, individuals with depression without suicidality, and individuals with depression and suicidality, using EEG recordings collected during a sentence-reading task involving emotionally charged sentences.
+This study examined the spatiotemporal characteristics of neural representations underlying semantic processing in healthy controls, individuals with depression without suicidality, and individuals with depression and suicidality, using EEG recordings collected during a sentence evaluation task involving emotionally charged sentences.
 Elucidating these neural mechanisms is critical for understanding how cognitive and affective processing diverges across varying levels of clinical severity of depression.
 Our results demonstrate that emotionally salient semantic content evokes distinct neural representations that systematically vary with mental health status.
-Through multivariate EEG decoding, we identified a series of neural processes, spanning early semantic evaluation, sustained integration, and decision-making, and found that these dynamics were differently modulated in individuals with depression, with or without suicidality.
-These clinical groups (depressed and depressed \& suicidal) exhibited decoding responses with earlier onset, prolonged duration, and greater amplitude compared to healthy controls.
+In a task-evoked framework, through multivariate EEG decoding, we identified a series of neural processes, spanning early semantic evaluation, sustained integration, and decision-making, and found that these dynamics were differently modulated in individuals with depression, with or without suicidality.
+These clinical groups exhibited decoding responses with earlier onset, prolonged duration, and greater amplitude compared to healthy controls.
 These differences were accompanied by altered spatial dynamics, including enhanced contributions from frontocentral and parietotemporal components, as well as broader temporal generalization patterns, suggesting sustained and overlapping neural representations in the clinical groups.